withmono/mono-data-sync-demo/README.md

 2. Once signed in, a user is faced with a dashboard where he has to link his account through the mono widget. <br />
 3. On successful linkup, the page forces reload and fetches all the user's connected information right on the dashboard.<br />
 4. Also from the side navigation, a user can view his account balance, his recent transaction history, and then all transaction histories with pagination.<br />
-5. Lastly, forcing refresh data sync from Mono's API failed constantly, with JSON response "This account can not be synced".
-This led to me sticking to normal page reload. <br />
+5. Lastly, you can force refresh by Data syncing manually on the Balances page. <br />

 ## 2. Implementation
 1. Firstly, the application has Mono's widget [embedded](https://github.com/kingkenway/mono/blob/master/views/partials/mono_dialog.ejs#L1), for users to connect their bank account.
 Once successful, the application retrieves a <b>code</b>  sent by Mono.  <br />